zhuoyafan/Algorithmc-Fairness-Improvement-of-Bias-Contrastive-Learning/README.md

-# Algorithmc Fairness Improvement of Bias-Contrastive Learning
+# Algorithmic Fairness Improvement of Bias-Contrastive Learning

 The code mainly builds on [the official pytorch implementation](https://github.com/mqraitem/Bias-Mimicking) of [Bias Mimicking: A simple sampling approach for Bias Mitigation](https://arxiv.org/pdf/2209.15605.pdf) with some small changes.
+Our changes include two aspects.
+First, we add anchor sampling module in the [bias-contrastive learning](https://github.com/grayhong/bias-contrastive-learning) framework.
+Second, we test the algorithmic fairness influence of different data augmentation methods in the bias-contrastive learning framework.

 ## Setup